jordanoboyle/jordanoboyle/README.md

 - 👋 Hi, I’m @jordanoboyle
-- 👀 I’m interested in....not sure what this section is about.
-Want to know what I have done with my life so far, just ask! :-) Always willing to talk about hobbies and past life.
-Your pick the question.
+#About Me:
+  - Not a great story to tell.
+But I am always willing to learn from those better than I and teach those who wish to learn.

+## Current Working Knowledge
-- 🌱 Ruby, JavaScript, Python, Ruby on Rails, React.js
+  - 🌱 JavaScript, CSS, HTML, Python, Ruby, Ruby on Rails, React.js
-- 💞️
-- 📫 How to reach me: you can reach me at jmcmcode@gmail.com for most professional and collaborative needs. jmcmgaming89@gmail.com is another way to reach me for more casual purposes.
+## Learning
+  - Currently expanding my knowledge in using Vanilla JS to build reasonably robust web applications.
+Below, many of the repositories feature that learning process.
+  - Also working on learning more about Phaser so I can build a fun little browser based game for others to enjoy.
+## Reach me here:
+  - 📫 Email 1: jmcmcode@gmail.com
+  - 📫 Email 2: jmcmgaming89@gmail.com

 <!---
 joboyle89/joboyle89 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.